jdtonkin/tonkinlab/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Recent paper in *Nature*" content = "We argue that to prepare river ecosystems for an uncertain future, we must adapt the way we model and manage them." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Recent paper in *Nature*" content = "To prepare river ecosystems for an uncertain future, we must adapt the way we model and manage them." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).